hicommonwealth/edgeware-node-types/README.md

 ### Dependencies

-Your project's @polkadot-js dependency versions must match the ones used in this project, including `@polkadot/api`, `@polkadot/keyring`, and all associated packages, as well as `rxjs` and `typescript`.
+Your project's @polkadot-js dependency versions **must match the versions used in this project**, including `@polkadot/api`, `@polkadot/keyring`, and all associated packages, as well as `rxjs` and `typescript`.
 To verify the versions required, inspect the @polkadot package.json files for the version specified in this project's package.json.

 ## Building

 This project depends on the [@polkadot/typegen](https://github.com/polkadot-js/api/tree/master/docs/examples/promise/90_typegen) project, which has a step-by-step guide to building this project.

-The quick version is as follows:
+The Edgeware-specific version is as follows:

 1. Ensure in [package.json](package.json) that `@polkadot/api` is set to the correct version, and that `@polkadot/typegen` is set to the same version as `@polkadot/api`.
+Increase the `@edgeware/node-types` version if necessary for publication.

 1. Ensure that all the `definitions.ts` files in `src/interfaces` are updated to the latest versions of each type, if any edgeware modules changed.